 Are you looking for some decorative inspiration for your island in Animal Crossing: New Horizons?
 Maybe you just want to pester Luna for some awesome ACNH Nightmare Before Christmas-themed dream addresses.
-Either way, there aren’t any tricks here, only treats for my lovely readers!
+Either way, there aren’t any tricks here, only lovely treats!

 Fun Fact: Henry Selick is a confirmed fan of Studio Ghibli!
 I bet he’d enjoy some Studio Ghibli Dream Addresses!

 Long story short, three years of hard work in development paid off.
-A stop-animation masterpiece was born.
-Tim Burton and Henry Selick were a team destined for greatness.
+A stop-animation masterpiece rose from the ashes of their labor.
+Tim Burton and Henry Selick built a team destined for greatness.
 They’d go on to produce James and The Giant Peach together in 1996.

 Don’t mind my outfit in the screenshots.
-I wanted to dress my villager like Strawhat Luffy for Halloween.
+I wanted to parade my villager around as Strawhat Luffy for Halloween.

 Our first stop is an island called Mellow.
 We find ourselves exploring a tranquil autumn evening.
 Jack-O-Lanterns light the skies, aligned in perfect symmetry.
 Mabel’s storefront features a lovely display of Halloween costumes to help set the mood.

 Then the movie references come piling in like a rake-load of vibrant leaves!